fairydust-space/launchpad/content/Financial_Transparency/_index.en.md

 ## donations
 Donations by natural persons will be displayed as 'anonymous' unless the donor wants their name and/or nickname displayed.
 In that case, please let us know what name we should list here.

-Donations by legal persons (companies, organisations, etc.) will by default be published with the institution's name.
+Donations by legal entities (companies, organisations, etc.) will by default be published with the organisation's name.

 ### howto:
 - SEPA transfer: ask [fredl](https://matrix.to/#/@fredl:fairydust.space) for his bank details (IBAN)
 - https://liberapay.com/fairydust.space/

 ### donations history / hall of fluff
-- 50,- € on 2020-04-02, by MacLemon
+- 75,- € on 2020-06-13, by anonymous
 -  3,- € on 2020-05-15, by anonymous
-- 75,- € on 2020-06-13, by anonymous
+- 50,- € on 2020-04-02, by MacLemon